Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Baltimore has hit the over in five of seven games at home this year.

-- Away from home, Los Angeles is 6-2 overall and 4-4 against the spread.
+- In away games, Los Angeles is 6-2 overall and 4-4 against the spread.

-- The Rams have one win ATS (1-3) away from home as 3.5-point favorites or more.
+- Away from home, the Rams have one win ATS (1-3) as 3.5-point favorites or more.

-- Los Angeles has gone over the total in five of eight away games this season.
+- This season, in eight away games, Los Angeles has hit the over five times.

 Powered by Data Skrive.